insiahk27/insiahk27/README.md

 ### Hi there 👋

 HI!!
-I'm Insiah and I'm a student persuing computer science and perhaps a minor in business.
+I'm Insiah and I'm a student pursuing computer science and perhaps a minor in business.

 - 🔭 I’m currently working on getting a undergraduate degree in computer science.
 I want to explore the vast field and figure out what I want.
 - 🌱 I’m currently learning computer science especially potentially specific fields such AI, ML, robotics and autonomous algorithms.